openSUSE/suse-vscode-doc/README.md

 ## daps integration

 VSCode can run build tasks that can run commands on the active file.
+Build tasks are triggered with the `ctrl+shift+b` shortcut.
 To run shell commands, install the 'Task Shell Input' extension.
 Tasks are stored in the `.vscode/tasks.json` file.

 The following task example formats the open XML file with the `daps-xmlformat`
 command: